DavidVorick/CodeCommit/src/committing_code/UserSpecification.md

 The codebase summary will contain the following files:

-+ the full file for the top level build.sh, Cargo.toml, LLMInstructions.md, and UserSpecification.md
++ the full file for the top level .gitignore, build.sh, Cargo.toml, LLMInstructions.md, and UserSpecification.md
 + all of the filenames of all of the top level files, including names of all the top level files in src/
 + for each module, the following will be provided:
 	+ the full InternalDependencies.md file
 	+ the full PublicAPI.md file
 	+ a list of the names of all files in the module, including documentation files

+Note that only files which are not listed in the .gitignore should be provided.
+Any file that appears in the .gitignore will not be mentioned in the codebase summary.

 Full files will be provided with the following syntax: